 Serra was founded in Seattle in 1934 by four Catholic men who met over a meal to discuss how to live their Christian values in their professional lives, with a focus on encouraging vocations to the priesthood.
 They chose Fr.
 Juniper Serra as their patron saint, the 18th century Franciscan Missionary and founder of many California Missions.
 That small group has grown into Serra International, with over 20,000 Serrans world-wide, representing more than 1,115 Serra Clubs in 46 countries (with Seattle being the very first chartered club!).
 The mission of Serra is to foster and affirm vocations to the priesthood and consecrated religious life.
 Serrans are singly focused in the mission to build up the Church through support of religious vocations, motivated by great love for God and the Church, and commitment to the mission of Christ, that of redemption.
 Membership is open to all Catholics interested in taking an active role in helping to foster vocations to the priesthood and religious life. http://www.columbiariverserra.org/

-We have a rich Catholic history that must be protected, preserved, and shared with our Parish and Community.
-Our founding Fathers established Catholicism in the Pacific Northwest, through effective missionary work, struggling against great hardships, including vast distances, scant resources, and hostile tribes (as well as anti-Catholic sentiment).
+We have a rich Catholic history that must be protected, preserved, and shared with our parish and community.
+Our founding religious established Catholicism in the Pacific Northwest, through effective missionary work, struggling against great hardships, including vast distances, scant resources, and hostility and anti-Catholic sentiment.
 We owe them our deepest gratitude by honoring our history through church tours and published literature, caring for our artifacts, and keeping good historical records for future generations.
-Members of the Society help with monthly guided tours on the last Saturday of the month, the Epiphany celebration, St John the Baptist festival/dinner, Mother’s Day bake sale, Pilgrimage of Faith to a historical site, sponsor coffee hour every fifth Sunday, and write quarterly inserts for our bulletin.
+Members of the Society help with monthly guided tours on the last Saturday of the month, the Epiphany celebration, St. John the Baptist festival/dinner, Mother’s Day bake sale, Pilgrimage of Faith to a historical site, and sponsor coffee hour every fifth Sunday.
 For more information, please visit their website here: https://protocathedralhistoricalsociety.wordpress.com/